Public private partnership models for national identity programs

 To optimise customer service, Thales has modernised and will operate 13 enrollment and issuance centres in existing offices.

 Four new locations have also been created, including the main centre in the country's capital, Dakar, where documents are personalised.
-Key functions include biometric data capture, identity verification and collection of revenue on behalf of the government.
+Key functions include biometric data capture, identity verification, and revenue collection on behalf of the government.

 A modern, scalable IT platform has been deployed, with a central database providing an accurate real-time record of the country's drivers and vehicles.
-Reflecting on the scale of the project, Thales has already recruited and trained 50 local agents to manage citizens' requests.
+Reflecting on the project's scale, Thales has already recruited and trained 50 local agents to manage citizens' requests.

 In-depth understanding of the local environment